Mr. Scarlet and Pinky the Whiz Kid: Pinky Butler

 Pinky was the adopted son of district attorney Brian Butler, also known as Mr. Scarlet, who fought evil in his city for several years.
 His father's success was such that his employment was frequently in jeopardy due to a lack of crime.
 As a result, he throughout his series took up several odd jobs to supplement his family's income.

 Although initially appearing in the 1940s, Mr. Scarlet and Pinky were revealed to still be active and at relatively the same age level in the 1970s during a team-up with the Justice League of America and Justice Society of America.
 It was during this teamup that the two crimefighters joined with several other heroes to form Shazam's Squadron of Justice, because King Kull had captured Shazam and the Elders that gave the Marvel Family their powers, and was trying to wipe out humanity on all three Earths.
 Scarlet and Pinky helped defeat the Weeper and Earth-2 Joker while they committed crimes on Earth-S and turned people into diamonds, although no further adventures of this team were chronicled thereafter.

 After the Crisis on Infinite Earths, Pinky Butler is revealed to have taken over the identity of his father Mr. Scarlet after his death, having been active in Fawcett City for several years.
 It is also revealed how they retained their youth since the 1940s, as the wizard Shazam provided a protective field around the city for decades allowing its inhabitants to age slower than their contemporaries in other cities.

 Pinky first appeared as Mr. Scarlet in The Power of Shazam #44.

 Mr. Scarlet later rescues Freddy Freeman from Prometheus' captivity, alongside the Bulleteer.

-In "The New Golden Age", Pinky was shown to be a captive of a Time Scavenger called Childminder.
+In "The New Golden Age", Pinky was shown to be a captive of a Time Scavenger called Childminder on Orphan Island.
 His voice can be heard coming from the same cell as Blue Beetle's sidekick Sparky.
+Pinky the Whiz Kid and Sparky are among those freed by Red Arrow and Boom.
+After Time Master and Childminder are defeated, Pinky and the Lost Children are brought to the present day, as returning them to their own time would cause a time paradox.